Skip to main content

 • The used device needs to be clearly labelled with the time it was given and then handed over to the ambulance.

-If an expired adrenaline injector is used for training demonstrations (e.g. by safely injecting the device into a citrus fruit such as an orange), the used device can be placed in a household rubbish bin, if a needle shield or other needle cover is in place.
+If an expired adrenaline injector is used for training demonstrations (e.g. by safely injecting the device into a citrus fruit such as an orange), the used device should be disposed through a pharmacy or sharps collection.

 Further Information